Lars Mikkelsen

 Lars Dittmann Mikkelsen (/da/; born 6 May 1964) is a Danish actor.
 He is known for his roles as Copenhagen mayoral election candidate Troels Hartmann in the Danish police procedural The Killing, the character Charles Augustus Magnussen in the third series of the BBC programme Sherlock, fictional Russian president Viktor Petrov in the American political thriller TV series House of Cards, mage Stregobor on the Netflix series The Witcher, and Grand Admiral Thrawn in Star Wars Rebels and Ahsoka.
 In 2011, he won the Reumert Prize of Honour for his contributions to Danish theatre.

 Early life

 Mikkelsen was born in Gladsaxe near Copenhagen.
-He and his younger brother, actor Mads Mikkelsen, were raised in the Nørrebro district.
+He and his younger brother, fellow actor Mads Mikkelsen, were raised in the Nørrebro district.
 After secondary school, he enlisted for military service in the Royal Danish Army.
 He then studied biology at the University of Copenhagen but gave up the course to earn his living as a street performer in European cities with his mime and juggling acts.